-Based on the manufacturing process observed by the Commission during the verification visit to Golden Circle, the Commissioner considers that at least one substantial process in the manufacture of consumer pineapple is carried out in Australia and is, therefore, satisfied that consumer pineapple is manufactured in Australia.
+Based on the production processes observed by the Commission during the verification visit to Golden Circle, the Commissioner considers that at least one substantial process in the production of consumer pineapple is carried out in Australia and is satisfied that consumer pineapple is wholly produced in Australia.

-11 No. 8 of EPR 333
+&lt;sup>12 No. 8 of EPR 333